cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 famfs clone: Clone a file within a famfs file system

 This administrative command is only useful in testing, and leaves the file system in cross-linked state.
-Don't use it unless yu want to generate errors for testing!
+Don't use it unless you want to generate errors for testing!

 Clone a file, creating a second file with the same extent list: